Works

 Cutting Timber: an Irritation

-1984.
-Second part of that arts trilogy,about the theatre; the title has also been rendered as Woodcutters.
+Second part of the arts trilogy,about the theatre; the title has also been rendered as Woodcutters.

 Old Masters: a Comedy

-1985.
-The third part of the arts trilogy, about painting; it includes a famous long attack on Heidegger: "that ridiculous Nazi philistine in plus-fours."
+The third part of the arts trilogy, about painting.
+It contains a famous extended attack on Heidegger, "that ridiculous Nazi philistine in plus-fours," reproduced here.

 Extinction